 Whether you’re engaging in casual conversation or discussing something more serious, there are many different types of discussion strategies that you can use to communicate and reach an understanding.

-There’s the Socratic Method which was developed by Socrates – and this involves employing dialogue in order to guide a participant towards the truth – while there’s also the Scientific Method which is best used when looking for facts.
+There’s the Socratic Method which Socrates developed – which involves employing dialogue to guide a participant towards the truth – and the Scientific Method which is best used when looking for facts.

 There are many reasons why humans argue with one another – but is it worth it?
-The Socratic Method and Scientific Method vary greatly in their approach when it comes to disagreements; where they differ most significantly is how they approach success rates and find common ground.
+The Socratic and Scientific Methods vary greatly in their approach to disagreements; where they differ most significantly is how they approach success rates and find common ground.

-In this article, we’ll explore both of those aspects in depth before giving you an opinion on which method is better when debating against others.
-By the end, you’ll know exactly which strategy would work best for you when arguing against others.
+In this article, we’ll explore both aspects in depth before giving you an opinion on which method is better when debating against others.
+By the end, you’ll know which strategy would work best when arguing against others.

 What Is the Socratic Method?

 He didn’t give direct answers to their questions and instead pushed them towards critical thinking skills that they could apply to all aspects of life, not just philosophy.
-This process was intended to help students learn how to think critically on their own so that they could lead fulfilling lives as adults without needing Socrates’ help (at least directly).
+This process was intended to help students learn to think critically on their own to lead fulfilling lives as adults without needing Socrates’ help (at least directly).

 In his search for truth, Socrates used inductive reasoning by asking questions rather than relying on logic or deductive reasoning.
-Inductive reasoning involves making generalizations based on examples while deductive reasoning involves making conclusions based solely on facts (see our post about deduction versus induction if you’re interested in learning more about these two methods).
+Inductive reasoning involves making generalizations based on examples.
+In contrast, deductive reasoning involves making conclusions based solely on facts (see our post about deduction versus induction if you want to learn more about these two methods).

-For example, one of Socrates’ most famous debates involved showing how two men who were alike couldn’t both be good—the theory being that if two people are alike in every way except for one trait, then that single difference must account for everything else about them.
+For example, one of Socrates’ most famous debates showed how two men who were alike couldn’t both be good—the theory being that if two people are alike in every way except for one trait, then that single difference must account for everything else about them.

 An important video giving a detailed explanation of The Socratic Method